Mad-ness/s2i-ansible/README.md

 # s2i-ansible

-S2I scripts to build an S2I image with Ansible
+A set of scripts to build an S2I image for running ansible playbooks.